Skip to main content

 • Address Match: address must match utility bill, PPA contract, and portal

-• System Size & Year 1 Production: Must match or be within -5 to +10% of PPA values
+• System Size & Year 1 Production: Must match or be within -5% to +10% of PPA values.
+Otherwise, a true-up is required (see Step 4).

 • Solar Access: Ideally 85%+